Noise Map for call centers

 So, the question is, how can this map be generated and maintained?

-PBXMate for call centers is a plug-and-play software product that is equipped with advanced reference-based noise reduction (RNR) technology.
-Once installed, PBXMate automatically connects to the multiple phones in the call center and starts processing a sophisticated correlation between the multiple audio streams.
-Such correlation enables PBXMate to identify the primary agent in each call and actively attenuate the ambient noise.
-As a result, PBXMate will actively, remove background noise in the call center.
-In addition, PBXMate will build a real-time noise-map of the call center.
+Noise Firewall is a plug-and-play software solution that is equipped with advanced reference-based noise reduction (RNR) technology.
+Once installed, the Noise Firewall automatically connects to the multiple phones in the call center and starts processing a sophisticated correlation between the multiple audio streams.
+Such correlation enables the Noise Firewall to identify the primary agent in each call and actively attenuate the ambient noise.
+As a result, the Noise Firewall will actively, remove background noise in the call center.
+In addition, the Noise Firewall will build a real-time Noise Map of the call center.
 You can use this map to further improve the behavior of your call center.

-The real-time noise-map is built and maintained by PBXMate based as the analysis provided by the RNR algorithm.
+The real-time Noise Map is built and maintained by the Noise Firewall based as the analysis provided by the RNR algorithm.

-In this map, each row contains a phone to clean and a sorter list of the most disturbing references for this phone.
+In this map, each row contains a subject agent and a sorter list of the most disturbing agents for this subject agent.
 The darker the color, the higher the noise.
-For example, the last row in the above map, shows that currently for calls made from phone 4, the most disturbing noise is captured by phone 5 and additional source of noise is captured by phone 2.
-This map is constantly updated based on the aggregated data that is detected by PBXMate.
-In many cases, the above noise-map will have resemblance to the call center floor map as illustrated below.
+For example, the first row in the above map, shows that currently for calls made by agent JDow, the most disturbing noise is coming from agent RSmith and additional source of noise is coming from agent QMurray.
+This map is constantly updated based on the aggregated data that is detected by the Noise Firewall.
+In many cases, the above Noise Map will have resemblance to the call center floor map as illustrated below.